prijatelj/compiler-practice/README.md

 my skills or expertise in c++.
 It is to merely depict my experience and understanding of the rudimentary basics of compilers, along with serving as a testimony to my understanding of c++ in these 2500 lines of code.

+This project is also before I began to follow better standards for coding practices. ie. 80 columns per line, more descriptive variable names, etc... (essentially GNU coding standards).